WHAT TO DO WITH YOUR FINISHED ANIMATION

 1: Format your Film Correctly

 Make sure you make and save your film in a format that festivals, galleries, and online options can show!
-Talk to Tyler before you even start making your animation, and again as you’re exporting.
+Talk to Erin before you even start making your animation, and again as you’re exporting.

 2: Make it a look like a “Finished Film”